top of page

 Photography Note

-To move freely and work with immediacy in such a dynamic environment, all of these photographs were made using a Leica Q2 Reporter - a full-frame digital camera with a fixed 28mm prime lens.
-This limitation of equipment allows for closeness and continuity, encouraging photographs that are immersive, direct and grounded in the physical and very personal experience of being present within the city.
+To move freely and work with immediacy, all of these photographs were made using a Leica Q2 Reporter - a robust, full-frame 47.3MP digital camera with a fixed 28mm prime lens.
+In such a dynamic and often fast-paced environment, this limitation of equipment allows for closeness and continuity, encouraging photographs that are immersive, direct and grounded in the physical and very personal experience of being present within the city.
+Please see my note on the ethical position of this series, at the bottom of this page.

 Leica Q2 Reporter LOGO.png